tbduong/public_library_app/2_library_users.md

 </ul>
 ```

 We can test this by going to `localhost:/users/1/libraries`.
-If you want you can test this is working by launching your `rails console` and adding a library to a user.
+If you want, you can test that this is working by launching your `rails console` and adding a library to a user.

 ## Add A User Lib